youngd24/ThinClient/Wyse/7000/README.md

 ## Power

-The 7010 and 7020 both use a 19V power supply, they're available on eBay or on Amazon here: https://www.amazon.com/APD-Adapter-Client-Class-Compatible/dp/B07PBMNH81
+The 7010 and 7020 both use a 19V power supply, they're available on eBay or on [Amazon](https://www.amazon.com/APD-Adapter-Client-Class-Compatible/dp/B07PBMNH81)

 ## Other Resources